 What’s changed in the revised Standard?

-The revised Standard now has a focus on enabling organizations to embrace the circular economy.
+The revised Standard now has a focus on enabling organisations to embrace the circular economy.

 The table below shows the changes to the Standard’s structure.

-Besides informing organizations stakeholders, waste disclosures are a tool for an organization to take accountability for its environmental impacts, understand the key factors and implications, which can guide decision-making and ultimately support a sustainability strategy.
+Besides informing organisations stakeholders, waste disclosures are a tool for an organisation to take accountability for its environmental impacts, understand the key factors and implications, which can guide decision-making and ultimately support a sustainability strategy.